-Hint: If the remote is in the TV layer and will not function, press POWER and OOO (or POWER and 935 if NetCommand® is setup) to reset the remote.
+Hint: If the remote is in the TV layer and will not function, press POWER and 935 to reset the remote.

 Sleep Timer

 Setting the Sleep Timer:

 - 1. Press SLEEP on the remote control. - 2.
 Each press of SLEEP increases the time displayed by 30 minutes, until the maximum value of 120 minutes is reached. - 3.
 After 5 seconds of inactivity, the message will disappear. - 4.
 Press SLEEP to view the remaining time before the timer turns the TV off.